Hayes Valley Medical is proud to have earned Ultra Premiere status from Ultherapy.

 Your skin is cleansed, measured, and marked for even placement of the Ulthera handpiece.
 Discomfort levels vary from patient to patient, and with different treatment areas.
 Mostly, patients experience mild stinging and tingling during the actual treatment.
 We offer numbing cream for mild discomfort.
 You have the option to self-administer inhaled analgesia, our PRO-NOX™ Nitrous Oxide System add-on service for pain or anxiety.
 Ask your practitioner if you are concerned about your comfort level.
 Total treatment time is thirty to ninety minutes depending on the areas treated.

-You may experience some swelling and redness that will subside in a day or two, but you may resume your regular schedule right away- another great feature of ultrasound therapy.
+You may experience some bruising, swelling, numbness, tenderness and redness that will subside in a day or two, but you may resume your regular schedule right away.
+Other than these mild side effects there is no downtime after your procedure.
+This is one of the great feature of ultrasound therapy.

 Can this treatment be used as part of a combo therapy?